gboehl/dynare/doc/manual/source/running-dynare.rst

     .. option:: noemptylinemacro

-        Passing this option removes all empty from the macro expanded mod file created when the :opt:`savemacro <savemacro[=FILENAME]>` option is used.
+        Passing this option removes all empty lines from the macro expanded mod file created when the :opt:`savemacro <savemacro[=FILENAME]>` option is used.

     .. option:: onlymodel